 |The larger printing machines were slowly passed on to better homes, but the Farley cylinder proof press, a Sigwalt Model 4 and two Adana 8x5, one HS3 and one 5x3 table-top presses are now housed in our new premises.
 These can be seen in the picture on the left.
 This new printroom in Abingdon still has a bit of fitting out to do, but all-the-same is now functional for small jobs.|

 We maintain a small list of letterpress suppliers and information available in the U.K. at www.letterpressalive.co.uk, and in Australia at www.australianletterpress.info.
-Suggestions for additions to this list are always welcome, but note that it tries to keep within the U.K. Note also that it is not a list of Presses that provide letterpress, but rather a list of where letterpress can be seen, asked about, learned, helped with, or where ink, paper, rollers, etc., can be obtained.
+Suggestions for additions to these lists are always welcome, but note that they try to keep within the two countries.
+Note also that they are not comprehensive lists of letterpress printers, but rather a list of where letterpress can be seen, asked about, learned, helped with, or where ink, paper, rollers, etc., can be obtained.

-The Press can provide advice on early printing techniques, and is continuing its research in this field.
-Dr. Claire Bolton's recent thesis on Johann Zainer is about to be published by the Oxford Bibliographic Society, and she has given several lectures on aspects of fifteenth-century printing methods.
-Articles in print are:
+The Press can provide advice on early printing techniques, and is continuing its research in this field, and Dr. Claire Bolton has taught at Summer Schools for the London Rare Book School, and the University of Otago, Dunedin, and given several lectures on aspects of fifteenth-century printing methods.
+Articles and books in print are:

 Arising from a topic on the LETPRESS listserve group, we show some layouts of various styles of typecase.
 Blank case layouts are also shown, should you wish to insert your own lay.
 The pages are all separate, for ease of printing out, or downloading.
 If you are trying to identify a particular case, then Typecase Identification is an attempt to make this easy!
 Otherwise, an index to all the pages is available, as is a short introduction and a

 normal (ie full) size cases for metal type, but including a few exotic cases, figure and spacing cases, etc, by way of example.
 (For a list of all cases actually illustrated in a particular Equipment Catalogue, see for example Hamilton 1907).
 Dates are given, as derived from the source documents (which are all listed in Sources), but for many of these sources there may be an earlier edition, or reference, that has not yet been consulted.
 Whilst the cases shown are based on illustrations, or actual cases seen, Specimen Books and Equipment Lists often list more cases than are illustrated, and these have had to be ignored, so again, some dates may be earlier.